jpommerening/ci-relay/README.md

 Have a look at the [`config-example.json`](config-example.json) file.
 Copy it to `config.json` and replace the defaults with something meaningful.

-The default example configuration serves the CI status of:
+The example configuration serves the CI status of:

 - [Buildbot](http://buildbot.buildbot.net) on `/buildbot`
 - [Jenkins](https://ci.jenkins-ci.org) on `/jenkins`
 - [Travis-CI](https://travis-ci.org/travis-ci) on `/travis`

-For detailed information on available adapter options refer to [ci-adapte][].
+For detailed information on available adapter options refer to [ci-adapter][].

 ## Start